una/personal-goals/happy-moments/happy-moments-16.md

 03/02/2016
 ---
 Dallas hosted a flower crown making party pre-renaissance faire at her place.
 We had wine and cheese and made flower crowns :) It was a lot of fun.

+03/03/2016
+---
+We did an after-work happy hour at Dogwood today.
+It was so much fun :) A lot of people came out, and I got this really yummy drink called the Texas Mule which came with a little orchid on top in a mason jar.

+03/04/2016
+---
+I went out dancing tonight with a bunch of friends at the Empire Control Room.
+It had been a while since I danced like that.
+Much needed!

+03/05/2016
+---
+I went over to Alex's and we made dinner (salmon and brussels sprouts that turned out *amazing*) and then listened to records!
+It was such a nice evening.
+I can't even explain it.

+03/06/2016
+---
+I went to the Zilker Kite Festival today with Alex.
+It was a great windy day for it and I remember seeing SO many adorable dogs and kites everywhere.

+03/07/2016
+---
+I met up with THREE awesome ladies from #makeupconf today!
+I had lunch with Duretti and then got wine and cheese with Monica and Chelsea.
+We went to Mikkeller Bar in SF and it was fabulous.
+All of those women were so down to earth and so much fun.

+03/08/2016
+---
+Today I flew out from San Francisco.
+I picked up Blue Bottle Coffee on the way to the airport (OMG SO GOOD) and had a really lovely ride out of the city.

+03/09/2016
+---
+I got THREE letters in the mail today!
+I love letters.
+That was so rad to get three at once :)

+03/10/2016
+---
+I went to lunch with a bunch of coworkers at the physical Chilantro location.
+It was so good!
+Like, SO good.
+I can't wait to go back for more.

+03/11/2016
+---
+Today was the first day of SXSW and also the IBM Design Hive party.
+The jukebox is finished, Toolsday went well, and I got to interview Dan Cedarholm for IBM Asks.

+03/12/2016
+---
+Today was *so* much fun! :) I love SXSW.
+I ended up going around to a bunch of places, ping ponging between groups.
+I hung out with Ian and saw RObert DeLong and snuck into a lounge for some ice cream.
+There was also this great Women in Austin Tech event on the 24th floor of a building.
+I ended the night with Alex and his sister as we were the dance party.

+03/13/2016
+---
+Today was another day of SXSW -- I went to the Facebook/Instagram happy hour for a while and they had a lovely open bar as well as yummy finger foods.
+I hung out there for a *while* with a bunch of coworkers and we saw Santigold perform at the Container Bar next door.

+03/14/2016
+---
+More SXSW fun :) I hung out with Alex for most of the day after WFH in the morning.
+We saw some of the things I had missed before and got brunch at Bangers for a SoFi event.
+The night ended with us going to one of Ryan Hamrick's lettering and Jameson events.

+03/15/2016
+---